It is completely undeniable that essential oils can and will fight bacteria and eliminate them.

 Treat or protect against respiratory problems – Add two drops of thyme oil to hot water and use for steam inhalation.

 Bay Laurel is highly beneficial in essential oil form and is notoriously good for fighting off viral infections.

-Bay oil is primarily used topically.
-It can be used as a massage oil or in a diffuser.
+It is primarily used topically in a massage oil or in a diffuser.

 Higher amounts of Bay oil may produce a sedating effect, while smaller amounts can serve as a stimulant.